Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

 Heading levels 2 and 3 are used for internal sections and sub-sections.
 Heading level 4 should be used for "Check your understanding" sub-sections.

+**Important**: Make sure that whenever you start a new section (starting with # character), the section will be placed inside a new Markdown cell.
+This is needed because in the book building process, the heading levels need to be modified, and the headings are always searched from the first line of a Markdown cell.

 ### Text conventions

 Normal text is written without any special formatting.